-So here are a few of my favorite happiness tips from that honey loving bear.
+He’s also a favorite of mine so today I’d like to simply share 5 of my favorite happiness tips from that honey loving bear.

 “You can’t help respecting anybody who can spell TUESDAY, even if he doesn’t spell it right; but spelling isn’t everything.
 There are days when spelling Tuesday simply doesn’t count.”

 Getting bogged down in details, focusing on the small problems can have advantages.
 But it can also make you miss the big picture.
 What’s really important in your life.

 Don’t make the classic mistakes of spending too much time nitpicking or making mountains out of molehills.
 Relax instead.
 Focus on the positive things you have and want in your life.